privaci/privaci.github.io/_posts/2024-02-19-6th-ci_sympoisum.md

 The National Science Foundation has just awarded us funding to cover graduate student travel expenses to attend the 2024 PrivaCI symposium!

+This is an excellent opportunity for students to learn about research and practice in the application of the contextual integrity as a framework to reason about privacy.

+Students from under-represented groups including but not limited to women, minorities, and members of the LGTBQ+ community are strongly encouraged to apply.

 Application details will be announce shortly.

 <!--